2019 NORTHLAND ACSM COLLEGE QUIZ BOWL

 - The winning team will receive a permanent plaque for their school and will possess the traveling NACSM QUIZ BOWL TROPHY CUP for 1 year.

-- The winning team will be sponsored by the Northland Regional Chapter to represent the region at the National ACSM Quiz Bowl.
-If the National ACSM holds the competition, the Northland Chapter will provide $1000 towards lodging and travel costs involved in having the winning Northland Quiz Bowl team represent the chapter at the 2020 ACSM Annual Meeting in San Francisco.
-There may be additional expenses to participants and to schools of the team for meals and incidentals.
+- The winning team will be sponsored by the Northland Regional Chapter to represent the chapter at the National ACSM Quiz Bowl.
+If the National ACSM holds the competition, the Northland Chapter will provide $1500 towards travel costs involved in having the winning Northland Quiz Bowl team represent the chapter at the 2020 ACSM Annual Meeting in San Francisco.
+Annual Meeting registration fees are traditionally waived by National ACSM.
+Based on the meeting location, please note that there may be additional expenses to participants necessitating additional funds beyond what the Northland Chapter will provide.

 - Team must be entered by an email that is sent to firstname.lastname@example.org .
 The email has to be received by NACSM Student Activities Director Dr. Brad Bowser no later than 11:59:59pm on Tuesday, October 1, 2019.